jaydeelew/jaydeelew/README.md

 ## 🛠️ Current Project

-- 📊 Developing  **compareintel.com**: Compare and visualize outputs and performance of multiple AI models side-by-side using React (Vite, TypeScript) frontend and FastAPI backend
+- 📊 Developing  **compareintel.com**: A website/pwa that compares outputs of multiple AI models side-by-side using React (Vite, TypeScript) frontend and FastAPI backend

 ---